 Route 66 brought travelers through the heart of many communities, like Bloomington and Normal, as it wound its way across the country, introducing them to interesting new sights, places and regional cultures.
 It also boosted local economies by increasing demand for auto repair services and the sale of fuel, food and lodging.
 Notably, Route 66 served as a conduit for the mass migrations of people to our Western states during the Depression and following World War II, when America’s car culture burst into full bloom.
 In addition, it increased the ease of transporting goods and produce to new markets along its long route.

-Now renamed, Lincoln's Festival on Route 66: Trails, Rails & Roads, this three-day event brings together a wide variety of people, businesses and organizations from throughout the Bloomington-Normal area who feel a shared sense of pride in our area's deep connection to Abraham Lincoln and Route 66.
-Drawing upon this well-spring of community support, the festival is able to offer our multi-generational attendees a rich array of Lincoln related programming and experiences as well as new events such as a classic car show and a cruise-in at Franklin Park along with visits to Sprague’s Super Service, built in 1931 on Pine Street in Normal, part of the historic Route 66.
-The Cruisin' with Lincoln on 66 Visitors Center at the McLean County History Museum in downtown Bloomington is another great place to explore the impact of Route 66 on the Bloomington-Normal area.
+Celebrating our 10th Anniversary and the State of Illinois' 200th Birthday, the 2018 Lincoln's Festival on Route 66: Trails, Rails & Roads is a bigger and better than ever!
+This annual three-day event brings together a wide variety of people, businesses and organizations from throughout the Bloomington-Normal area who feel a shared sense of pride in our area's deep connection to Abraham Lincoln and Route 66.
+Drawing upon this well-spring of community support, the festival is able to offer our multi-generational attendees a rich array of Lincoln related programmanding and experiences.
+The 2018 festival features more of everything - concerts, films, children's activities, historical dramas, theatrical shows, and academic presentations!
+It also includes the ever popular Civil War encampment, car show and vintage transportation experiences.
+New venues this year include Ewing Manor, the ISU Milner Library and Sprague's Super Service/Ryburn Place.

 All festival events are open to the public.
 Most are free.